shrish-mohapatra/stockpreme/README.md

 git clone https://github.com/theRealShrishM/stockpreme.git
 ```

-Then you will need Java and the Eclipse IDE installed.
+Note: You will need Java and the Eclipse IDE installed.

 Open the project with Eclipse, navigate to *Stockpreme\src\stockUI*.
 Run **LoginMenu.java**.